zacchiro/beangrep/README.md

                                   matching given regex.
 The tag can be located anywhere.
   -T, --type TYPE(S)              Only return entries of certain types.
 Types
-                                  are specified as a '|'-separated list of type names; type names are: open, close, commodity, pad, balance, transaction, note,
+                                  are specified as a ','-separated list of type names; type names are: open, close, commodity, pad, balance, transaction, note,
                                   event, query, price, document, custom.
 The
                                   special value 'all' means: all directive
                                   types. [default: transaction]
   -i, --ignore-case / --no-ignore-case
                                   Ignore case distinctions in string matches.
                                   [default: no-ignore-case]